-I was as saddened this past week as millions were when Dylann Roof boldly (I’m suppose to use “allegedly” here but he has admitted to his actions) and viciously killed nine people in a historical church in Charleston, South Carolina.
+I was as saddened this past week, as millions were, when Dylann Roof, on June 17, 2015, boldly and viciously walked into a historical church in Charleston, South Carolina and killed nine people.
 Unfortunately I wasn’t shocked which is even more saddening.
 Apparently Sandy Hook taught us nothing.
 Whether we want to admit it or not racism is alive and well not only in the States but in Canada as well.

 Today President Barrack Obama used the “n….” word in a public interview causing an outrage.
 To me there is not a more disgusting word than the “n” one (I can’t even write it) but it is all to real.
 Just because we have made it politically incorrect to use this word publicly doesn’t mean racist attitudes are not still out there.
 The erosion of that word has been based more on political correctness than changes in societal beliefs.